UNGPs and proposed treaty on business and human rights

 - greater access by victims to effective remedy, both judicial and non-judicial.

 The Guiding Principles are intended to form a common platform for action on business and human rights challenges.
 Rather than creating new international law, they set out the implications of existing standards and practices for States and businesses.

 On 4 September 2013, the UK became the first country to release a Business and Human Rights Action Plan, building on its commitment to implement the UN Guiding Principles.
 CORE gave a cautious welcome to the action plan and urged the government to ensure that it leads to concrete steps to address corporate human rights abuse.

 The UK government released its updated plan in May 2016.
 The plan reasserts the government’s expectation that business adopt the UNGPs and includes notable statements on supporting human rights defenders.
-However the government has made few new commitments.
-The biggest gap is on Pillar III, access to remedy, the plan offers very little to people who are denied justice after being harmed by international operations of UK companies.
-CORE finds the lack of ambition in many areas disappointing but the publication of an updated plan demonstrates that the UK remains engaged with business and human rights.
+However, the government has made few new commitments.
+The biggest gap is on Pillar III, access to remedy, the plan offers very little to people who are denied justice after being harmed by the international operations of UK companies.
+CORE finds the lack of ambition in many areas disappointing, but the publication of an updated plan demonstrates that the UK remains engaged with business and human rights.

 Proposed Binding Treaty on Business and Human Rights